S3 Object lifecycle can be managed by using a lifecycle configuration, which defines how S3 manages objects during their lifetime.

 S3 Object lifecycle management allows 2 types of behavior

 Transition in which the storage class for the objects change

-Expiration where the objects are permanently deleted
+Expiration where the objects expire and are permanently deleted

 Lifecycle Management can be configured with Versioning, which allows storage of one current object version and zero or more non current object versions